cran-task-views/MissingData/MissingData.md

 -   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic
     Block models and `r pkg("cglasso")` implements an extension of the Graphical Lasso inference from censored and missing value measurements.
--   *Imputation for contingency   les* is implemented in `r pkg("lori")` that can also be used for the analysis of contingency   les with missing data.
+-   *Imputation for contingency tables* is implemented in `r pkg("lori")` that can also be used for the analysis of contingency tables with missing data.
 -   *Imputation for compositional data (CODA)* is implemented in in `r pkg("zCompositions")` (various imputation methods for zeros, left-censored and missing data).